yorgath/orthogram/docs/ddf.rst

      - start: [a, b]
        end: [c, d, e]

 Of particular interest is the ``drawing_priority`` attribute.
-Links with a higher priority number are drawn over links with a lower priority.
-Since the intersection of links cannot typically be avoided in complex diagrams, it is advised that you draw intersecting links with a different ``stroke`` color to make obvious that the links are not connected at the intersection points.
+The program draws links with a higher priority number *over* links with a lower priority.
+Since it is not easy to avoid the intersection of links in complex diagrams, it is better that you draw intersecting links with a different ``stroke`` color to make obvious that the links are not connected at the intersection points.
 The ``drawing_priority`` lets you draw sets of links as layers on top of each other, giving a more consistent look to your diagram.

 Another way to avoid intersecting links appearing as if they were connected at the intersections is to draw a *buffer* around the links.